OfficeDev/Microsoft-Teams-Samples/samples/app-cache-meetings/nodejs/Readme.md

     - Navigate to `samples/app-cache-meetings` folder
     - Select `nodejs` folder and open it

-   B) Install node modules (Either open any local terminal inside your `nodejs` folder or open Visual Studio Code terminal by opening the project in Visual Studio Code)
+   Install node modules (Either open any local terminal inside your `nodejs` folder or open Visual Studio Code terminal by opening the project in Visual Studio Code)

     ```bash
     npm install